Last visit: July 15, 2023

 It’ll never be palatial like Yankee Stadium.
 Or as amenity-rich as Truist Park.
 Or as pristine as Petco Park.
 It’s just a really, really, really good baseball park.

 - The ivy is iconic.
 The Green Monster and the B&O warehouse are fantastic, but I’d argue no single feature is more tied to a baseball park as the Wrigley Field ivy.
-In his youth, famous baseball showman Bill Veeck (the same guy who sent a 3’ 7” Eddie Gaedel to hit for the Browns, the same guy who installed an exploding scoreboard and hosted Disco Demolition Night at Comiskey Park) was charged with getting people into the Wrigley seats (he likely got the gig because his dad was Cub team president).
+In his youth, famous baseball showman Bill Veeck ran the marketing department for the Cubs (he likely got the gig because his dad was Cub team president).
+This is the same guy who sent a 3’ 7” Eddie Gaedel to hit for the Browns and greenlighted Disco Demolition Night at Comiskey Park.
+But his vision for the Cubs was less wacky, and arguably more enduring.
 He imagined Wrigley to be a a place not just for those who wanted to watch a game, but for those who wanted to soak up the very essence of summer.
-The Cubs ran ads in the paper during winter months with the headline “LOOK AHEAD TO SUNSHINE-RECREATION-HAPPY HOURS WITH THE CUBS AT WRIGLEY FIELD NEXT SUMMER”.
+The Cubs ran ads in the paper during the dreary winter months with the headline “LOOK AHEAD TO SUNSHINE-RECREATION-HAPPY HOURS WITH THE CUBS AT WRIGLEY FIELD NEXT SUMMER”.
 When the ballpark underwent renovations before the 1937 season, along with replacing the bleachers with comfortable benches and installing the now-iconic scoreboard, Veeck planted ivy to make the park feel more like, well, a park.
 It’s been part of the ballpark ever since.
 The green on the walls and the green playing field creates this great urban oasis.
 As you burst through the tunnel and see the field for the first time, it’s as close to a religious experience as you can get.
 The park is gorgeous by any modern standards, not just because it’s old.

 - The red art deco marquee sign is almost equally iconic.
 It’s long been Wrigley Field’s signature exterior landmark and continues to offer the ultimate photo op for first time visitors today.